Frequently Asked Questions

 Now that I am here, what do I do?
 Treatment is individualized but group attendance is expected of all patients at our facility.
 We offer a variety of therapy groups by different disciplines with topics that have been designed to provide education relevant to recovery.
 A copy of the group schedule is posted on the unit and is provided in your folder.
 A nurse will meet with you to complete an initial medical assessment and a medical doctor will meet with you within the first 24 hours of your stay.
 You will also be meeting with your psychiatrist within 24 hours of your admission.
 A staff from the Activity Therapy department will meet with you to conduct an assessment relating to stress, coping and leisure.
 A social worker/therapist will meet with you within 48 hours to initiate your treatment plan and discuss your needs throughout treatment.

 When can I call my loved ones and can they visit me?
 A facility phone is provided for you to contact your family and/or support.
-It may be used from 7:00 AM until 10:00 PM during non-group times.
 We do not allow phone calls to be made during group times.
 We ask that you be mindful of your peers and limit your phone calls to ten minutes.
 Due to confidentiality, we generally do not take phone messages for our patients.
-We do have visitation at our facility on Wednesday from 1:15 PM-2:15 PM & 7:30-8:30 PM and again on Saturday from 1:15-2:15 PM.
+We do have visitation at our facility twice per week.
 We ask that no more than three visitors visit at one time.
-Children under the age of 13 are not permitted into visitation as a general precaution.
+Children under the age of 18 are not permitted into visitation as a general precaution.
 Restrictions may apply for visitors due to special precautions.
-Geriatric patients have daily visitation from 2:30-3:30 PM.

 Are there certain times for showering?
-We have two shower times throughout the day.
-Shower times are from 7:00-9:00 AM and again from 3:30-5:00 PM.
+We have shower times throughout the day.
+A schedule will be provided in your admission folder.

 Do you have a laundry facility?
 We offer free laundry facilities.
 Laundry can be done during non-group times beginning at 7:00 AM.
 Laundry may not be done during groups and should be completed by 11:00 PM.